spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 - Are you smart?
 - Can you code (act for what you apply)?

-Anyway according to the guidelines of this template you should use a really simple form to describe each items in your résumé:
+Anyway according to the guidelines of this template you should use a really simple form to describe each item in your résumé:

 	Accomplished <X> by implementing <Y> which led to <Z>

-Here's an examples:
+Here's an example:

 	Reduced object rendering time by 75% by applying Floyd's algorithm, leading to a 10% reduction in system boot time.